shotsan/60GHz-mikrotik-python-dash-api/README.md

-## This is a python script and notebook to visualize data from mikrotik 60GHz AP
+## A python script and notebook to visualize data from mikrotik 60GHz AP

 ## Dependency